codergon/flicks/README.md

 ## Overview

-Flicks is a live streaming app built on Solana that aims to provide a platform for content creators to host live streams, upload various types of content, and engage with their audience.
+Flicks is a live streaming app built on Algorand that aims to provide a platform for content creators to host live streams, upload various types of content, and engage with their audience.
 The app enables creators to monetize their content through subscriptions, gifts, and item purchases.
-It also offers a seamless payment system using Solana to fund user accounts.
+It also offers a seamless payment system using Algorand to fund user accounts.

 ## Repos

-Flicks is made up of 3 repositories.
+Flicks is made up of 2 repositories.
 Below are the repos

-- **[Flicks:](https://github.com/codergon/flicks)** This is the user interface of flicks written majorly in React Native.
+- [Flicks:](https://github.com/codergon/flicks) This is the user interface of flicks written majorly in React Native.
-- **[Flicks-API:](https://github.com/prettyirrelevant/flicks-api)** This is the major backend component of Flicks.
+- [Flicks-API:](https://github.com/prettyirrelevant/flicks-api) This is the major backend component of Flicks.
 It is responsible for major activities like user creation, deposit & withdrawal , subscriptions.
-- **[Flicks-Sol:](https://github.com/Jaybee020/flicks)** This is a backend component of Flicks.
-It is used to query on-chain data for solana addressess and collections.

 ## 🎥 Demo